-Office of Student Affairs - 423/323-0210 Office of Evening and Distance Education - 432/323-0221 Security Office - 423/323-0255
+Office of Student Affairs - 423/323-0210 Office of Evening and Distance Education - 432/323-0221 Security Office - 423/323-0255 the Weekend College.
+The Division of Evening and Distance Education coordinates services for the evening students and faculty on the Northeast State campus and offers classes at the off-campus sites in Elizabethton and the East Tennessee State University facilities in Kingsport and the RCAT in downtown Kingsport.

-Calls to the Elizabethton campus, other off-campus sites, and Weekend College should be directed to the Office of Evening and Distance Education.
+Calls to the Elizabethton campus, Kingsport campuses or other off-campus sites, and Weekend College should be directed to the Office of Evening and Distance Education.

-Evening and Distance Education - The Evening and Distance Education division offers quality higher education programs, serves evening and off-campus students, and provides community opportunities for lifelong learning through distance education, professional development, and the Weekend College.
-The Division of Evening and Distance
+Evening and Distance Education - The Evening and Distance Education division offers quality higher education programs, serves evening and off-campus students, and provides community opportunities for lifelong learning through distance education, professional development, and